asvath/avod/README.md

 # Evaluation of the Aggrate View Object Detection (AVOD) on the Canadian Adverse Driving Conditions Dataset(CADCD) (+ tips to run evaluation on your own dataset)

 This respository contains scripts that enables the evaluation of the Aggrate View Object Detection (AVOD) on the Canadian Adverse Driving Conditions Dataset (CADCD).
 It is not recommended to train AVOD using this respository as several files were modified for the evaluation on CADCD.
-The public release of AVOD can be acquired at : https://github.com/kujason/avod (we will reference this repository as [1])
+To train AVOD, refer to the public release of AVOD which can be acquired at : https://github.com/kujason/avod (we will reference this repository as [1])

-The list of files that were changed from the original can be found in Section Evaluation of AVOD on CADCD shown below.
+**The list of files that were changed from the original can be found in `Evaluation of AVOD on CADCD` shown below.
+Please ensure that you have read the descriptions of the files that were changed and make the same changes to your own repo**